 However, a minor criticism with the system would be that accessing small things such as radio presets requires the user to go through various sub menus.

-Just as the styling hints, the Mazda3 has been conceived with keen drivers in mind and this becomes even more evident from when you slip into the low-slung seat.
+Just as the styling hints, the Mazda3 has been conceived and the real highlight is its agile handling.

 A twisty backroad is where the Mazda 3's nimble handling, strong grip and excellent chassis control really come to the fore.
 To inspire even more confidence, the Mazda3 offers neutral balance and steering with positive turn-in.

 On a twisting back road, you’ll be able to revel in the car’s strong grip and excellent body control, while the neutral balance inspires huge confidence.
 The precise steering is light, direct and delivers positive turn-in, plus the brake pedal offers a perfectly progressive action.

 When in the driver's seat, you're faced with a light, leather-trimmed steering wheel which offers engaging steering feel, a precise short-throw six-speed gearbox and a brake pedal which offers progressive stopping power.